Keith Warwick

-Keith Graham Warwick (born 17 May 1975) is a Scottish actor and musician.
+Keith Graham Warwick is a Scottish actor and musician.
 Warwick received his master's degree in Classical and Contemporary Text from the Royal Conservatoire of Scotland in 2015.
 He is best known for the role of Trent Clements in the Royal Television Society award-winning series My Parents Are Aliens.
 He has toured the world as a musician and has lived in both Paris and New York.

 Early career

 Warwick was born in Govan, in the Southside of Glasgow.
 In his last year at Govan High School, he joined STG (Strathclyde University Theatre Group) performing in The Government Inspector by Gogol, this led to a small role in the BBC drama Knowing The Score with Andrew Keir in 1986.
 As a musician he has toured Japan and Europe with The Kaisers and combined his love for acting and music when he formed The Scottish Sex Pistols, playing the part of Johnny Rotten.
 The band teamed up with John Lydon to promote the release of Kiss This.